Living Willow Fences

 Living willow fences are also called willow hedges, but the more popular British term for them is “fedges” – the combination of a fence and a hedge.
 This type of fencing idea is most common in Europe as willows are native to the temperate climate and moist soils in the Northern Hemisphere.

 There are many different ways or styles of living willow fences but they are all easy to make.
-The most common you will find are ones that have diagonal patterns.
+The most common you will find have diagonal patterns.

 Some people use cable ties to form or arrange withies and whips, but the better idea is to use elastic bands.
 This way the willows can grow but still maintain their form since the ties adjust/stretch as the stems grow.